arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 A New Master: Judge and Executioner: Upsetting Overseer Tremel’s plans for you, Darth Baras has summoned you to his chambers on the second floor of the Sith Academy.
+- Killing the beast cause a tremor in the force which brings you to Baras' attention
+- Meet Teeno, Phyne
+- Baras commands me to kill Tremel and bring back his hand
+- I let Tremel live but took his hand

 Sith Arithmetic: Darth Baras has issued your next trial.
 He commands you to bring back the shards of an ancient Sith tablet scattered throughout the tomb